 Book Fee $15.00

-Upon completion of the course, the student should have the ability to weld on thin stainless steel and titanium for use in aircraft, missiles, medical areas, and many other applications.
+Upon completion of the course, the student should have the ability to weld thin gauge stainless steel and titanium for use in various industries including aircraft, refrigeration, medical and many others.

 Prerequisites: The student must have successfully passed the HIWT Gas Tungsten Arc Welding Basic course.
 If this course has not been completed, the following prerequisite tests are required: